Best daily deals

 Both headsets have companion apps that offer useful features.

 The Samsung Galaxy Buds Pro has an app too, but its utility is limited to Android.
 The Samsung Galaxy Buds App on the Apple App Store doesn’t support the Galaxy Buds Pro.
 If you have an Android phone you can use the app to remap the touch controls or shut them off altogether.
-In addition, the app lets you enable ambient sound mode, equalize the frequency response, and toggle between two active noise cancelling settings.
+In addition, the app lets you enable ambient sound mode, equalize the frequency response, and toggle between two active noise canceling settings.
 The Galaxy Buds Pro also has a nearly identical feature to Sony’s 360 Reality Audio, called 360 Audio.
 It uses Dolby Atmos to create a 3D audio experience, and it can only be used when paired to a Samsung Galaxy device.

 A nice accessibility feature included with Sony and Samsung’s buds is that you can use either of them to listen to music in mono.
 The Galaxy Buds Pro also has automatic voice detection which works just like the Sony buds’ Speak-to-Chat feature, and it can also be enabled and disabled at will.